 In this counseling answer:

-• There is no way to know if your smoking causes a miscarriage or not.
+• Sister, women have miscarriages for many reasons.
+There is no way to know if your smoking caused a miscarriage or not.
 Most likely it did not.

 • As Muslims, we know that the timing of death is determined by Allah alone.